cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 06.md

 **Independent variable (or factor)**: A variable that can be manipulated; it does not depend on other variables being measured.
 Often displayed on the x-axis.

-**Dependent variable:** The variable that is expected to change as a result of changes in the independent variable.
-Often displayed on the y-axis, so that changes in X, the independent variable, effect changes in Y.
+**Dependent variable**: The variable that is expected to change as a result of changes in the independent variable.
+Often displayed on the y-axis.

+So when you are designing an experiment, you have to decide what variables will be measured, and which you will manipulate to effect changes in other measured variables.
+Additionally, you must develop your **hypothesis**, essentially an educated guess as to the relationship between your variables and the outcome of your experiment.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgzNzczNDMxNiwtMzI0MjUyNjk0LC01Mj
+eyJoaXN0b3J5IjpbMTYyMjQ2ODcyNCwtMzI0MjUyNjk0LC01Mj
 g2MzUwMDJdfQ==
 -->